 Among other things, the MoU states that students in the participating universities can attend courses in the other universities without having to pay course fees.
 The student’s home university covers these costs.

-The pool of supervisors of the Doctoral Programme comprises more than one hundred researchers from three departments of the Faculty of Arts: Department of Modern Languages, Department of Finnish, Finno-Ugrian and Scandinavian Studies, and Department of World Cultures.
-Their expertise spans an extensive number of languages such as Finnish and other Finno-Ugrian languages, Swedish, Finland Swedish and other minority languages spoken in Finland, Swedish, other Scandinavian languages, English (also English as a lingua franca), German, French, Spanish, Italian, Russian and other Slavonic languages, Baltic languages, Basque, Chinese, Japanese, Korean, Arabic, Hebrew, Hindi, Bantu languages, Latin and Ancient Greek, Akkadian, Sumerian, as well as such less spoken but typologically interesting languages as Mauwake and Rajbanshi.
+There are more than one hundred researchers in the Doctoral Programme in Language Studies.
+Their expertise spans an extensive number of languages: Finnish and other Finno-Ugrian languages, Swedish and other Scandinavian languages, minority languages spoken in Finland, English (also English as a lingua franca), German, French, Spanish, Italian, Russian and other Slavonic languages, Baltic languages, Basque, Chinese, Japanese, Korean, Arabic, Hebrew, Hindi, Bantu languages, all Greek varieties and Latin, Akkadian, Sumerian.
+Language studies include also less spoken but typologically interesting languages such as Horpa, Ndebele and Wutu.